DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 SPINE-LEAF ARCHITECTURE (DATA CENTER)

 - Cisco ACI architecture (Application Centric Infrastructure) uses this architecture
-- Data centers are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and network devices
+- Data centers are dedicated spaces / buildings used to store computer systems such as servers and network devices
-- Traditional data center designs used a three-tier architecture (access-DISTRIBUTION-CORE) like we just covered
+- Traditional data center designs used a three-tier architecture (access-distribution-core) like we just covered
-- This worked well when most traffic in the data center was NORTH-SOUTH
+- This worked well when most traffic in the data center was north-south

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7e2ff784-d16f-4606-a186-c73223bf5582)

-- With the precedence of VIRTUAL SERVERS, applications are often deployed in a distributed manner (across multiple physical servers) which increases the amount of EAST-WEST traffic in the data center
+- With the precedence of virtual servers, applications are often deployed in a distributed manner (across multiple physical servers) which increases the amount of east-west traffic in the data center
-- The traditional three-tier architecture led to bottlenecks in the bandwidth as well as VARIABILITY in the SERVER-TO-SERVER latency depending on the PATH the traffic takes
+- The traditional three-tier architecture led to bottlenecks in the bandwidth as well as variability in the server-to-server latency depending on the path the traffic takes
 - To solve this, SPINE-LEAF architecture (also called CLOS architecture) has become prominent in data centers

 RULES FOR SPINE-LEAF ARCHITECTURE

-- Every LEAF SWITCH is connected to every SPINE SWITCH
+- Every leaf switch is connected to every spine switch
-- Every SPINE SWITCH is connected to every LEAF SWITCH
+- Every spine switch is connected to every leaf switch
-- LEAF switches do not connect to other LEAF switches
+- leaf switches do not connect to other leaf switches
-- SPINE switches do not connect to other SPINE switches
+- Spine switches do not connect to other spine switches
-- End hosts (Servers, etc) only connect to LEAF switches
+- End hosts (servers, etc) only connect to leaf switches

 ![image](https://github.com/psaumur/CCNA/assets/106411237/73cbe190-f589-4307-8ce4-e3de8af2f1d5)

-- The PATH taken by traffic is randomly chosen to balance the traffic load among the SPINE SWITCHES
+- The path taken by traffic is randomly chosen to balance the traffic load among the spine switches
-- Each SERVER is separated by the same number of “HOPS” (except those connected to the same LEAF) providing CONSISTENT LATENCY for EAST-WEST traffic
+- Each server is separated by the same number of “HOPS” (except those connected to the same leaf) providing consistent latency for east-west traffic

 ---